 1 dash salt.
 You’ve got this at least, you know you’ve got salt, and you only need a dash.
 Although now that you’re opening the salt canister, you see it’s empty.
 “Honey, what happened to the salt?” you ask, and your honey tells you he added it to the dishwasher earlier because the salt level was low.
 Decide you don’t need salt, because salt is bad for you anyway.
 You hope, however, that chemical processes involved in puffing up your cookies aren’t dependent on that smidgeon of salt;

-2 bars of Lindt bittersweet chocolate.
-They don’t have Nestle’s Toll House chocolate chips here in the supermarkets even when it’s not quarantine, so use Lindt bittersweet chocolate bars.
-Chop them into little chip-like pieces.
-Make a note for next time: Avoid having son and husband do this last step because they will eat most of the chocolate while chipping and you won’t have much left.
+2 bars Lindt bittersweet chocolate.
+They don’t sell Nestle’s Toll House chocolate chips in Italian supermarkets even when it’s not quarantine, so substitute these with the Lindt bittersweet chocolate bars you usually use.
+Chop the bars into little chip-like pieces.
+Make a note for next time: Avoid having son and husband do this last step because they will eat most of the chocolate while chipping and you won’t have much chipped chocolate left.

 2. Pull at elastic bands on mask and slip mask over head.

-3. Take off and do it again when you realize you’ve put the mask on upside down.
+3. Take off when you realize you’ve put the mask on upside down.
 The metal band should be at the top of the mask, across the bridge of your nose, not at the bottom, under your chin.
 The masks just arrived through the mail after having been posted over a month earlier, so you’re still a newbie as far as this is concerned.

-4. Wash hands again since you touched your face and hair while putting on the mask.
+4. Wash hands again since you touched your face and hair while taking the mask off and then putting it back on.
 Twenty seconds, happy birthday twice.
 You know the drill.

 5. Have the other two bakers in the group follow suit.

 6. Cream sugar and butter together.
 Don’t huff and puff too much with the exertion or you’ll fog your glasses up when you exhale and your hot air escapes from around the edges of the mask.